melio-consulting/data-wrangling/README.md

 # data-wrangling
-Base image for data science projects including ODBC and HANA connectors
+Base image for data science projects using jupyterlab/tensorflow-notebook